 Set forth below is the twenty-fourth “Texas Shout” column.
-The concluding installment of a two-part essay, it first appeared in the 1991 Holiday issue of the West Coast Rag, (now Syncopated Times.)
+The concluding installment of a two-part essay, (PART 1 is HERE) it first appeared in the 1991 Holiday issue of the West Coast Rag, (now Syncopated Times.)
 The following note was added when the column was reprinted in the late 90s.

-Since writing this essay, I have begun teaching an Elderhostel course on ragtime, early Tin Pan Alley and Dixieland jazz.
+Since writing this essay, I have begun teaching a Road Scholar course on ragtime, early Tin Pan Alley and Dixieland jazz.
 In that course, I have found it useful to refer to the special rhythmic quality that defines jazz as “jazz time.”
 That is, jazz is music played in jazz time; if it is not played in jazz time, it isn’t jazz.

 This may initially appear to be an empty and circular way to define jazz.
 However, it has two distinct advantages.